 - Or any other equivalent (see details of international qualifications)

-Candidates are required to have taken an essay-based subject to A-level, Advanced Higher, or Higher Level in the IB or any other equivalent.
+Candidates are required to have taken an essay-based subject to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.
 History of Art, Fine Art, History, English or a language can be helpful to students in completing this course, although they are not required for admission.

 Oxford University is committed to recruiting the best and brightest students from all backgrounds.
 We offer a generous package of financial support to Home/EU students from lower-income households.
 (UK nationals living in the UK are usually Home students.)